navalraul/pkg/README.md

 You must create a directory called the package name in the packages directory.

+Once you have added your package in your fork, you can then make a pull request here to get it added!

 ## What not to do in your packages

 - Do not add malicious code.